 There is evidence of settlements here dating back to Iron Age times.
 The town itself dates back over a thousand years to Saxon times.
-Nowadays this small market town has a population of around 4000 inhabitants.
+Nowadays this small market town nestled at the head of the Evenlode Valley, has a population of around 4000 inhabitants.

 Moreton-in-Marsh was also well placed for the old coaching route from London to Worcester and the town became a popular stopping place for stagecoaches, hence several coaching inns that still exist in the thriving market town, which was given its Saxon Charter over 1000 years ago when it was part of the region known as Mercia.

-The Four Shires Stone about two miles out of the town was the meeting place of four regions, Gloucestershire, Warwickshire, Worcestershire and Oxfordshire.
+The Four Shire Stone located about two miles out of the town marks the old meeting point of four counties, Gloucestershire, Warwickshire, Worcestershire and Oxfordshire.

 Buildings of interest

-The Market Hall built by the Redesdales from nearby Batsford House, the Curfew tower on the junction of High Street and Oxford Street and St David’s Church.
+Other notable buildings include the Market Hall built by the Redesdales from nearby Batsford House, the Curfew Tower on the junction of High Street and Oxford Street and St David’s Church.

-The modern town has a good selection of small independent shops, with no famous brand names or large high street chains – teashops, restaurants, antiques and art galleries all stretch along the town’s High Street and in the small shopping arcade.
+The modern town has a good selection of small independent shops, with no famous brand names or large high street chains – tea rooms, restaurants, antiques shops and art galleries all stretch along the town’s High Street and in the small shopping arcade.

 Moreton-in-Marsh is situated the head of the Evenlode valley on the Fosse Way.

-The town also has a train station that is on the Cotswolds line, lying between the stations of Kingham and Honeybourne and currently serviced by Great Western Trains.
+The town also has a railway station that is on the Cotswolds line, lying between the stations of Kingham and Honeybourne and currently serviced by Great Western Trains.

-There are public conveniences next to the Redesdale Hall – make sure that you have some change on you, as there is a 20p charge to use them.
+There are public conveniences next to the Market Hall – make sure that you have some change on you, as there is a charge (currently 20p) to use them.